Interested in trying a new sport? We would like to meet you!

 The BPA isn’t just about supporting athletes at an elite level.
 We aim to inspire disabled people from grassroots sport right through to the top performance level.

-Come along to ParalympicsGB Sports Fest, a new event for disabled people giving you the oppportunity to meet some of ParalympicsGB's medal winners from London 2012, try a load of different Paralympic sports and find out more about how to get involved.
-The first Sports Fest was held in Surrey in December 2012 and was attended by over 1000 people.
-We'll also be coming to other parts of the UK in 2013, so click here to find out more and register for further information.
+Come along to ParalympicsGB Sports Fest, a free event for disabled people giving you the oppportunity to meet some of ParalympicsGB's medal winners from London 2012, try a load of different Paralympic sports and find out more about how to get involved.
+Click here to find out more and register for further information.

 Aspiring to be like your heroes?